-Oats, coffee and chocolate.
-These little golf-ball-sized treats are the perfect pick-me-up during a busy day at school or work.
+Oats, coffee, and chocolate.
+These little chocolate ball treats are the perfect pick-me-up during a busy day at school or work.

 One of the first treats I had in Sweden was a small chocolate confection that looked like a truffle.
 The tag on the sign said, “Chokladbollar,” and being curious I bought it.

 Oh, man, was it good!
 Over the course of the semester I ate so many of these tasty little Swedish treats.

 Chokladbollar is a Swedish word that literally means ‘chocolate ball’.
 They are chocolatey oatmeal balls that don’t require baking.
 Usually they are finished with a coating of coconut flakes or pearl sugar.
 Pearl Sugar is a delectable Swedish thing that we’ve explained for you over here or you can order some online over here.

 These Chokladbollar are great to eat with a cup of coffee or tea, and they are very fast to make.
 A few simple ingredients and you’ll be enjoying them in no time.

 How To Make Swedish Chocolate Balls